ankidroid/Anki-Android/Reviewing-and-submitting.md

 Becoming a reviewer comes with no obligation, you can stop reviewing anytime you want.

 When you become a reviewer, you may get access to some private discussions, such as the administration of Google Summer of Code and change to our Open Collective policy.
 You do not have to participate, but you are welcome to become a GSoC mentor for the next summer.

+## Updating Dependencies

+- review and merge the dependabot PRs, this queues updates into the "dependencies" branch
+- every once in a while, pull / update the dependencies branch locally, rebase it to main and force push it back out to github
+- after the updated dependencies branch passes CI, squash-merge it to main
+- after merging dependencies branch to main, rebase the dependencies branch from main and force-push that back to github so it's ready for dependabot tracking again